HENRY

 Senior American Bulldog dogs in Illinois

-Meet 1 adoptable senior American Bulldog dog (age 7+) in Illinois.
+Meet 3 adoptable senior American Bulldog dogs (age 7+) in Illinois.
 Each one is from a shelter or rescue and ready for a calm, loving home.

-There is currently 1 adoptable senior American Bulldog dog (age 7 and up) in Illinois, each from a local shelter or rescue.
-Older American Bulldogs are often passed over for puppies, yet they're usually house-trained, settled in temperament, and ready to bond right away — and because they're fully grown, you already know their size and personality.
+Older American Bulldogs in Illinois are often passed over for puppies, yet they're usually house-trained, settled in temperament, and ready to bond right away — and because they're fully grown, you already know their size and personality.
 Adopting a senior American Bulldog in Illinois means welcoming a calm, grateful companion who can settle in from day one.

 Meet Bella, an 8-year-old American Bully with a heart as big as her adorable, squishy smile.
 At 75 pounds, Bella is carrying a few extra pounds right …